Country Report Finland

 Scope and remit

 Regarding general tasks, e.g. promoting research integrity, TENK’s authority applies to signatories and non-signatories.
-Regarding its investigatory and opinion-making authority, TENK’s scope and remit is restricted in that its authority applies to signatories of the RCR guidelines only, serving as a second advisory body only.
-So-called suspected RCR violations are investigated and eventually sanctioned in the research institution where the alleged incident has occurred.
-Before any requests can be submitted to TENK, the RCR process on the local level must have resulted in a decision of the signatory on the alleged research misconduct.
+Regarding its investigatory and opinion-making authority, TENK’s scope and remit is restricted in that its authority applies to signatories of the RI guidelines only and serving as a second advisory body only.
+So-called suspected RI violations are investigated and eventually sanctioned in the research institution where the alleged incident has occurred.
+Before any requests can be submitted to TENK, the RI process on the local level must have resulted in a decision of the signatory on the alleged research misconduct.
 Within this scope and remit, TENK (i) is authorized to give statements of opinion on alleged research misconduct and (ii) to act on its own initiative and to initiate a further investigation without a request for a statement of opinion of this signatory.
 It does not impose sanctions.
 The party dissatisfied can be the person of the alleged of research misconduct or the instigator of the allegation.
 The signatory cannot call upon TENK.
 TENK does not handle anonymous requests.
 TENK will not handle alleged research misconduct cases of students on bachelor – or master level.

 Procedure